psychiatric-genomics-consortium/sex-stratified-depression/README.md

 tar cvzf COHORT[-SUBCOHORT]_CLUSTER_SEX_VERSION.XWAS.tgz *model2*log* *xwas*log*
 ```

+Please also prepare a readme file to accompany the summary statistics based on this [description](https://github.com/psychiatric-genomics-consortium/sex-stratified-depression#readme-file).

 #### Other

 If any other association analysis software was used for the analyses, then please ensure the following information is included in the summary statistics.